eduriol/test-back-senior/README.md

 ## Requirements
 - [Java](https://jdk.java.net/) 17+
 - [Maven](https://maven.apache.org/download.cgi) 3.6.3+
 - Have a valid Aircall API account.

+Alternatively, in the case of using the [Docker execution](#docker-execution), you don't need to have Java or Maven installed.
 ### Test plan & tools selection
 The test plan has been defined in the format of a set of scenarios following the __Gherkin__ syntax (Given / When / Then).
 It can be found in the following file:
 `src/test/resources/com/github/test/back/senior/searchContact.feature`